evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 ## Infotainment

+### Navigation system

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

+### Sound system

 One type of sound system is available for the Nio EL7.
 With the Premium sound system, you get 23 speakers with a max system output of  watts.

-In addition, with the standard in-car navigation system, you get the help you need to find your destination.

 The model has 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.
 ## Lights